joakim/drupal-zombiekiller/README.txt

 WARNING:
-You should not use this module unless you know what you are doing.
+You should not use this module unless you understand the consequences of killing processes.
+Killing zombie processes or their parents can cause serious trouble.
 So think twice before going on a killing spree.
-Killing zombie processes or their parent processes can potentially cause trouble.
-Don't let the zombies bite you.

 The blog post that started this sillyness: